mruizglz/rpi-buildroot-lab/docs/rpi-tutorial.rst

 Toolchain
 ^^^^^^^^^
 Cross Compiler, linker, and libraries to be  built to compile our embedded application.
-Select the options shown in the following table.
+Select the options shown in the following table (:numref:`toolchain`).

 .. list-table:: Toolchain
+   :name: toolchain
+   :widths: 5 5 5

    * - Toolchain type
      - Buildroot toolchain
      - The Embedded Linux System will be compiled with tools integrated  into Buildroot